 Children demonstrate the ability to coordinate their small muscles in order to move and control objects.

-The train activity requires fine-motor skills to put the people back on the train, and the teacher encouraged Daniel and Sadie to keep trying to fill their trains.
+- Action: The train activity requires fine-motor skills to put the people back on the train, and the teacher encouraged Daniel and Sadie to keep trying to fill their trains.

 Developmental Domain 4: Cognitive Development